aces/Loris/modules/acknowledgements/help/acknowledgements.md

 # Acknowledgements

-The Acknowledgements module is designed to serve as a study resource for acknowledging contributors when writing publications.
-The module stores individual contributor details such as affiliation(s), degree(s), and role(s) within the project, as well as how to cite the contributor’s name for publication.
+This module allows you to add contributors when writing publications or view current contributors.
+The module stores individual contributor details within the project, as well as how to cite the contributor’s name for publication.

-Users may search for a specific contributor or group of contributors using Selection Filters for Start and/or End date of their contribution to the study, and whether they are still currently involved in the project, as well as Full Name and Citation Name.
+Use the *Selection Filter* section to search for a specific contributor or group of contributors.
+Click **Add Acknowledgement** to add a new contributor or contributors.
+Then, populate the fields and click **Save**.